 Statistics indicate that 1 in 10 children are affected by a mental health condition.
 Claire was one of those children and she would like to briefly share her story and highlight ways for teachers and educators to spot the early signs.

 In December 2017, a long-awaited green paper was published to transform services for children and young people's mental health.
-The consultation is due to close in March 2018.
 This session will look at the areas covered by the green paper and the government's aims for the next stages.

-In October 2017, the Care Quality Commission published phase one of their review of children and young people's mental health services.
-It was found that "The system as a whole is complex and fragmented.
+In October 2017, the Care Quality Commission published phase one of their review of children and young people's mental health services followed by their phase two report in March 2018 .
+Both reports found that: "The system as a whole is complex and fragmented.
 Mental health care is funded, commissioned and provided by many different organisations that do not always work together in a joined-up way.
-As a result, too many children and young people have a poor experience of care and some are unable to access timely and appropriate support."
+As a result, and despite the best efforts of staff working in these services, too many children and young people have a poor experience of care and some are unable to access timely and appropriate support.

 If you are awaiting funding you can request us to hold your place today to ensure you do not miss out.